Applications Now Open for BrightFocus Macular Degeneration Research Grants

 BrightFocus funding has blazed new trails of discovery, including breakthroughs that have led to multiple Nobel Prizes.
 “We encourage scientists from around the world to bring us their bold, high-impact ideas, the ‘what-if’s’ of science that may someday help save sight,” said Diane Bovenkamp, PhD, BrightFocus Vice President for Scientific Affairs.

-Visit here for more information about the BrightFocus macular degeneration grants, including how to apply.
+Learn more about the BrightFocus macular degeneration grants, including how to apply.
 Our most recent yearbook gives an overview of scientific projects the program is currently supporting around the globe.

 BrightFocus Foundation is a premier source of private research funding to defeat Alzheimer’s, macular degeneration, and glaucoma.
 The organization has supported over 275 projects, a $60 million investment, over the past three years alone to find the cures for diseases of mind and sight.
 It shares the latest research findings and best practices to empower families impacted by these diseases.